 Squamous NSCLC Treatments Incorporating Immunotherapy Combinations

-Martin Dietrich, MD, PhD, discusses the study design and results of the CheckMate 9LA trial of ipilimumab and nivolumab for patients with non–small cell lung cancer.
+Targeted OncologyTM: Please describe the study design and goals of the KEYNOTE-407 trial (NCT02775435) for patients with advanced squamous cell non–small cell lung cancer (NSCLC).

 SCHOENFELD: This is a [trial of] first-line chemotherapy with or without pembrolizumab [Keytruda] in stage IV squamous NSCLC.
 This study randomly assigned patients to 200 mg of pembrolizumab every 3 weeks with carboplatin and paclitaxel or nab-paclitaxel for 4 cycles versus only carboplatin and paclitaxel or nab-paclitaxel for 4 cycles.
 The primary end points were progression-free survival [PFS] and overall survival [OS], and the secondary end points were objective response rate, duration of response, and safety.

 What were the findings for OS and PFS in this study?